bdecelis/deep-whisper/README.md

 pytest tests/
 ```

-All pipeline modules have full test coverage using stubbed GPU dependencies.
-Tests run without a GPU.
+All pipeline modules have full test coverage using stubbed GPU dependencies — tests run without a GPU.

 ### Environment verification